-Even in the 21st century, people in the Peruvian Andes still wear the clothes worn by these three dolls.
+Even in the 21st century, people in the Peruvian Andes still wear the clothes worn by the three dolls in my collection.
 The majority of the Andean Amerindians in Peru belong to Quechua–speaking ethnic groups, though there are other ethnic groups living there, too.
 The names given to the clothes described below are in Quechua or Spanish.

 Peruvian women also wear colourful skirts (polleras) made from a handwoven woollen cloth called bayeta.
 They may wear 3 or 4 skirts in a graduated layer effect.
 On special occasions, such as festivals, women may wear up to 15 polleras tied around the waist.
 Often the trim of each skirt is lined with a colourful puyto which is usually handmade.
 These puyto can vary from a narrow band with one or two colours, to a wide, multi-coloured band which covers most of the skirt.
 The style of the polleras is often an indicator of where a woman is from.

 Peruvian men wear dark wool knee-length handwoven bayeta pants.
 A woven belt called a chumpi is also worn which provides protection to the lower back when working in the fields.
-This doll does not have one on.
 The most distinctive part of Peruvian men’s clothing is the handwoven poncho.
 Nearly every Quechua man and boy has a poncho, generally red in colour.
 They are decorated with intricate designs with each district having a distinctive pattern.
 Ponchos are worn as daily attire in some communities (such as Huilloc, Patacancha, and many villages in the Lares Valley), however, most men use their ponchos only on special occasions (e.g. festivals, village meetings, weddings, etc.).
-The mens’ fine dress includes a woollen waistcoat (chaleco), which is similar to the sleeveless juyuna worn by the women.
+The men’s fine dress includes a woollen waistcoat (chaleco), which is similar to the sleeveless juyuna worn by the women.
 The chalecos can be richly decorated.
-Again this doll, like the woman, does not have a jacket but a shirt on.

 Chullos are frequently worn by Peruvian men.
 These are knitted hats with earflaps and are often sold in third world shops in Europe.
-The first chullo that a child receives is traditionally knitted by his father (see baby).
+The first chullo that a child receives is traditionally knitted by his father.
 In the Ausangate region, chullos are often ornately adorned with white beads and large tassels called t’ikas.
-This means that the larger pair of dolls possibly come from the Ausangate region as the man’s chullo has such tassels.
-Men sometimes wear a felt hat called a sombrero over the top of the chullo that is decorated with finely decorated hat bandsor centillo.
+Men sometimes wear a felt hat called a sombrero over the top of the chullo that is decorated with finely decorated hat bands or centillo.

 Since ancient times, men have worn small woven pouches called chuspas (equivalent to the women’s unkuña).
 These are used to carry their coca leaves with a small separate pouch used for llipta, the lime ash catalyst that activates the alkaloids in coca.
 The chuspa even pre-dates Inca times.